 Navigating the Uncertainty: Mitigating Measures

-The Indian government and agricultural stakeholders are constantly working to reduce the dependence on the monsoon.
+The Indian government and agricultural stakeholders are constantly working to reduce the dependence on the Indian monsoon season.
 Here are some key initiatives:

 - Irrigation Projects: Investments in large-scale irrigation projects like dams and canals are crucial to ensure water availability even during dry spells.